LibreCodeCoop/dashboard/README.md

 Read the [contributing](/CONTRIBUTING.md) file first.

-Check out the project issues and the task board
+Look the project issues and the task board